-Article 66 The Exchange may cancel a client's trading code if:
+Article 66 The Exchange may cancel the trading code of a non-futures-company member or a client if:

-- (1) the client information on file at the Exchange is false; - (2) the client is barred from the market; - (3) the client has applied for its cancellation; or - (4) there is any other circumstance recognized by the Exchange.
+- (1) the information of the non-futures-company member or client on file at the Exchange is false; - (2) the non-futures-company member or client is barred from the market; - (3) the non-futures-company member or client has applied for its cancellation; or - (4) there is any other circumstance recognized by the Exchange.

-Article 67 When a client opens an account using false information, either by itself or with the assistance of a member, the Exchange shall have the right to require the member to close out positions within a prescribed time period and, following its completion, cancel the client's trading code, and handle the situation in accordance with the Measures of China Financial Futures Exchange on Dealing with Violations and Breaches.
+Article 67 If a non-futures-company member or a client opens an account using false information, either by itself or with the assistance of a member, the Exchange shall have the right to require the member to close out positions within a prescribed time period and, following its completion, cancel the trading code of the non-futures-company member or client, and handle the situation in accordance with the Measures of China Financial Futures Exchange on Dealing with Violations and Breaches.